TSAstron/pixeloza/README.md

 # pixeloza
 &nbsp; (or pixelosis) is a series of programs to display images in a text terminal, using increasingly involved characters: from simple rectangular blocks, to triangles and polygons.
-The basic versions should work in any console/text file, the later ones require more unicode.
+The basic versions should work in any console/text file, the later ones require more unicode (fonts).
+In any case, **pure text** is used, there is no pixel-level display involved.
+Check the [Appendix](#appendix) for the necessary python packages.

 ## pixeloza1.py